ibnuda/fpmortals/manuscript/complete.md

 and another for the back.
 Consider an instance holding symbols `a0, a1, a2, a3, a4, a5, a6`

+Cara kerja dari `Dequeue` adalah dengan menggunakan dua daftar, satu di depan dan lainnya di belakang.
+ANggap sebuah instans yang berisi simbol `a0, a1, a2, a3, a4, a5, a6`

 {lang="text"}
 ~~~~~~~~
   FullDequeue(